nikist97/Python-DataStructures/README.md

 # if there are more than one elements with the same priority, dequeue() will return and remove them in the order they were
 # enqueued

-queue.get(priority) # returns the element linked to the given priority
+queue.get_element(priority) # returns the element linked to the given priority
 # returns None if no element is linked to this priority
 # raises a PriorityQueueTypeError if type(priority) is not int
 # if there are more than one elements with the same priority, get() will return the first element that was enqueued